aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 .. note::

     If peppering your code with lots of comments is good, then having zillions of comments in your code must be great, right?
 Not quite.
-Comments in code are a double edged sword, use them to describe what's being done.
+Comments in code are a double edged sword, use them to describe what's being done not what you are thinking about.

 It doesn't make sense to comment every step you do in your program.
 Comments should discuss why something is done,